microsoft/Kusto-Query-Language/doc/datatypes-string-operators.md

 ### What is a term?

 By default, each `string` value is broken into maximal sequences of ASCII alphanumeric characters, and each of those sequences is made into a term.
-For example, in the following `string`, the terms are `Kusto`, `WilliamGates3rd`, and the following substrings: `ad67d136`, `c1db`, `4f9f`, `88ef`, `d94f3b6b0b5a`.
+For example, in the following `string`, the terms are `Kusto`, `KustoExplorerQueryRun`, and the following substrings: `ad67d136`, `c1db`, `4f9f`, `88ef`, `d94f3b6b0b5a`.

 ```
-Kusto:  ad67d136-c1db-4f9f-88ef-d94f3b6b0b5a;;WilliamGates3rd
+Kusto: ad67d136-c1db-4f9f-88ef-d94f3b6b0b5a;KustoExplorerQueryRun
 ```

-Kusto builds a term index consisting of all terms that are *four characters or more*, and this index is used by `has`, `!has`, and so on.
-If the query looks for a term that is smaller than four characters, or uses a `contains` operator, Kusto will revert to scanning the values in the column if it can't determine a match.
-This method is much slower than looking up the term in the term index.
+Kusto builds a term index consisting of all terms that are *three characters or more*, and this index is used by string operators such as `has`, `!has`, and so on.
+If the query looks for a term that is smaller than three characters, or uses a `contains` operator, then the query will revert to scanning the values in the column.
+Scanning is much slower than looking up the term in the term index.

+> [!NOTE]
+> In EngineV2, a term consists of four or more characters.

 ## Operators on strings